 From Austen to zombies

 A celebration of Jane Austen's favourite of her own books, regarded as one of the greatest novels in the English language.
-Our treasures display ran from 10 July to 15 September 2013.
+Ran from 10 July to 15 September 2013.

 Elizabeth Bennet meeting